ansforge/SAMU-Hub-Sante/hub/infra/rabbitmq/TOPOLOGY_HELM_CHART.md

 ### IMPORTANT NOTE
 By default, the operator automatically and randomly generates credentials for newly created users, unless we reference an existing secret.
 The credentials are read-only, so can not be updated since the user has been created.
 So we need to create a secret first with no password
-(in the same namespace as the object).
+(in the same namespace as the object) (Ref.: https://www.rabbitmq.com/passwords.html#passwordless-users).